vlj8008/-HTML-and-CSS-Projects-/README.md

 # -HTML-and-CSS-Projects-
-Projects I did during my Tech Academy Course
+Projects I did during my Tech Academy Course, using HTML and CSS
-# Introduction
+# Projects
-This project showcases HTML and CSS projects.
+* Kombucha Website
+* Personal Portfolio

 # Kombucha Website
 This was made using HTML, CSS and the bootstap framework.
-# Vicky Lee Jones Portfolio
+# Personal Portfolio
-This page was made using only HTML and CSS.
+This page was made using HTML and CSS.
 This project is live at vickyleejones.com